ZHANGJIALELLLLL/CP3407.2026/Iteration_2.md

 # Backend & Database Integration

-Following the Iteration 1 reflection, the frontend was connected to the Java backend and a MySQL database during this iteration:
+Following the Iteration 1 reflection, the frontend was connected to a real backend and a MySQL database during this iteration.
+The backend was originally planned as Java Spring Boot (see the initial project proposal), but the team switched to **Node.js and Express** before this integration work, for faster iteration within the team's skillset — the sentence below has been corrected to say so:

 - Account, login, post and comment data are now persisted in MySQL rather than being static/front-end only.
-- Java backend services were implemented to handle registration, authentication, post creation and comment storage.
+- Node.js/Express backend services were implemented to handle registration, authentication, post creation and comment storage.
 - Frontend pages were updated to call the backend endpoints instead of using placeholder data.

-This resolves the "not yet connected to Java backend or MySQL database" issue raised in the Iteration 1 reflection.
+This resolves the "not yet connected to a real backend or MySQL database" issue raised in the Iteration 1 reflection.

 ---